kyma-project/community/guidelines/technical-guidelines/03-custom-resource-definitions.md

 ## Location and file name

-Place the Kyma CRDs in the `cluster-essentials` Helm chart folder uder `files` subdirectory.
+Place the Kyma CRDs in the `cluster-essentials` Helm chart folder under the `files` subdirectory.

 When creating file names use the `names.singular` format, for example `crontab.crd.yaml`.
 To learn more, see the [Naming](#custom-resource-definition-custom-resource-definition-naming) section.
 Include other names or terms in the file names to differentiate them from other CRDs, for example `crontab-v1.crd.yaml`.
 In the file name, do not include words which appear in the file's path.
 For example, `resources/cluster-essentials/files/batch-crontab.crd.yaml` is not compliant because the word "batch" appears both in the file name and the path.

-To differentiate CRDs from other types of Kubernetes resource files end the file names with the `.crd.yaml` suffix and include `CustomResourceDefinition` or any subset of it.
+To differentiate CRDs from other types of Kubernetes resource files, end the file names with the `.crd.yaml` suffix and include the CRD name or any subset of it.
 If a file name consists of several words, separate them with hyphens, and do not use capital letters.

 You might encounter a problem when attempting to use a CRD in the Helm chart because it is not yet available in the Kubernetes cluster.

 ## CRD ConfigMap

-During the initial phase of installation/upgrade, CRDs are mounted in `ConfigMap`.
+During the initial phase of installation or upgrade, CRDs are mounted in a ConfigMap.

-For convenience maps bundle component CRDs and are located in the same file the installation/upgrade `Job` is located in (`resources/cluster-essentials/templates`).
+ConfigMaps bundle component-specific CRDs and are located in the same file as the installation and upgrade Job, which is `resources/cluster-essentials/templates`.
-This approach may change in the future.

-This is an example of `ConfigMap` containing mounted CRD
+This is an example of a ConfigMap containing a mounted CRD:

 ```
 apiVersion: v1